bitoller/bootcamp-projects-and-activities-m1/README.md

 <hr />

 ## S1-06-M1 - "[MEU WEBSITE](https://bitoller.github.io/BOOTCAMP-PROJECTS-AND-ACTIVITIES-M1/src/M1-SPRINT-1/S1-06-M1.html)"
 For my first activity I had to replicate part of a Website from an example that was given.
-The concepts of `markups`, `titles`, `hyperlinks` and more were used.
+`markups` `titles` `hyperlinks`

 ## S1-12-M1 - "[PÁGINA DE PERFIL](https://bitoller.github.io/BOOTCAMP-PROJECTS-AND-ACTIVITIES-M1/src/M1-SPRINT-1/S1-12-M1.html)"
 For my next activity I had to code a Profile Page with my personal information.
 The concepts of `lists`, `hyperlinks`, `titles` and more were used.